influxdata/terraform-aws-influx/modules/install-kapacitor/README.md

 The `install-kapacitor` script does the following:

-1. Installs the Kapacitor Enterprise binary
+1. Installs the Kapacitor binary
 1. Replaces the default Kapatictor config file with your custom config file.